Product knowledge: AI Image Matching

 Unilever’s Colman’s brand, meanwhile, has been running a campaign in the UK under the strapline ‘Tasty nosh for less dosh’, inspiring shoppers to create budget-friendly meals using its recipe mixes.
 The campaign lists the cost per portion for suggested meals, so consumers can see how their purchase of Colman’s translates into great-value meals for their family.

-3. Frame sustainability through an affordability lens
+Frame sustainability through an affordability lens in an inflationary environment

 Sustainability continues to be an important purchase driver for many shoppers, even in these value-focused times.